 I've always had a love for SFF builds, but hadn't found the case to push me back to it for a while.
 I used to use a Fractal Design Node 304, but it didn't impress me with how large it was for what I wanted.
 I really wanted to try out a sandwich style case and was never fully sold on the looks of the Dan Case A4.
 When I found out about this case I loved the look at the idea behind the build and spine based structure.
-I use this for a living room PC gaming setup as well.
-All I play is single player games so this setup work well for me.
-It's setup next to my PS4 Pro.

 Some things of note on some of the items in the build.

 Overall, the look of this case is great.
 It definitely nails that aspect.
 Minimalist Scandinavian aesthetic.
 The case itself though has many bizarre design choices and issues.
 At this point I cannot recommend this case.
 Get the Dan Case A4, the NCase M1 if you need more room, there's also the Sliger SM5xx series, and lastly the dr zaber sentry 2.0 if you managed to get one or want to wait if general availability is a thing.
 These so far from reviews and people's builds are better cases and aren't plagued with fulfillment issues and quality control issues.
 I personally have a sentry 2.0 secured to arrive later this year.

 To begin with, the finish on the case is a fingerprint, skin oils, dust, crap, etc magnet.
 It constantly looks dirty and it's fairly impossible to make it not look like that.